fsschneider/codeml2024/_pages/about.md

     <p><a href="https://webpaige.dev/"><b>Paige Bailey</b></a>
     is a distinguished ML engineer and product manager with extensive experience leading teams at tech giants such as Microsoft and Google.
     She is passionate about forging a path toward efficient human-computer collaboration and improving the accessibility of ML tools.
-    She has contributed significantly to the development of open-source tools and frameworks, including TensorFlow.
+    She has contributed significantly to the development of open-source tools, including TensorFlow.
     Paige is also an advocate for diversity in tech, actively promoting initiatives to support underrepresented groups in STEM.</p>
   </div>
 </div>